AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators/README.md

 You can decide whether to build the real robot or just have fun with the simulated one.
 The course can be followed either way, most of the lessons and most of the code will work the same in the simulation as in the real robot

 ### Prerequisites
-You don't need any prior knowledge of ROS 2 or of Robotics, I'll explain all the concepts as they came out and as they are needed to implement new functionalities to our robot.
+You don't need any prior knowledge of ROS 2 or of Robotics, I'll explain all the concepts as they come out and as they are needed to implement new functionalities to our robot.
 A basic knowledge of programming, either using **C++** or **Python** is required as this is not a Programming course and so I'll not dwell too much on basic Programming concepts.

 To prepare your PC you need: